 Josh updated attendees on the implementation of the presidential executive order to expand "apprenticeship."
 He reviewed that the order refers to "industry-recognized apprenticeship programs," or IRAPs, not registered apprenticeships.
 These programs are being developed in response to nationwide industry concern that the process to sponsor a registered apprenticeship program is too lengthy and difficult.
-Chief Johnson acknowledged that the process to become a registered apprenticeship sponsor is lengthy and difficult in many states, because the states lack the staff and support.
-Contrastingly, Wisconsin is among a small percentage of states with robust staffing and resources.
+Josh acknowledged that the process to become a registered apprenticeship sponsor is lengthy and difficult in many states, because the states lack the staff and support.
+Wisconsin is among a small percentage of states with robust staffing and resources.

-He informed attendees of the following developments: IRAPs will not require minimum hours for on-thejob learning and related instruction; the programs will be piloted in industries that have not used registered apprenticeship; and the programs will not target construction occupations.
-IRAPs will need to be certified, and the U.S. Department of Labor is currently drafting rules and policies for which entities can certify programs and how.
+He informed attendees of the following developments: IRAPs will not require minimum hours for onthe-job learning and related instruction; the programs will be piloted in industries that have not used registered apprenticeship; and the programs will not target construction occupations.
+IRAPs will need to be certified, and the U.S. Department of Labor is currently drafting the related policies.